Frequently Asked Questions

 We see plenty of patients who have received no useful information from taking other genetic tests.
 We would be happy to reexamine your data using our superior algorithms.
 Please .

 There are many limitations, and you should consult with your doctor to get a complete understanding.
-Here are some: because Next Generation Sequencing is a randomized process, there is a probability that any portion of our advertised coverage region happens to be incompletely sequenced; there are types of genomic variation that Next Generation Sequencing is not ideal at detecting; measurement errors can happen; basic science's understanding of the impact of the genome on human health is still evolving; and not every healthcare issue relates to genomics.
+Here are some: because Next Generation Sequencing is a randomized process, there is a small probability that any portion of our advertised coverage region happens to be incompletely sequenced; there are types of genomic variation that Next Generation Sequencing is not ideal at detecting; measurement errors can happen; basic science's understanding of the impact of the genome on human health is still evolving; and not every healthcare issue relates to genomics.